 Thank you, Manuel Wallesch, for the insights and your shared experience with the twinio tool management.
 We conducted the interview in summer of 2020 and incorporated the feedback into the further development of twinio.

-The overview of the integrated partners provides you with the list of tool and material manufacturers that are already integrated into the digital tool management twinio.
+The overview of the integrated partners provides you with the list of tool manufacturers that are already integrated into the digital tool management twinio.